 All maintenance, administration, and dispatch functions are performed from the Pattison Base.
 In 2005, Intercity Transit purchased property adjacent to the Pattison Base with the intent of expanding the facility to better accommodate agency growth.
 In 2012, nearby office space was leased to provide necessary workspace relief.
 In 2017, the Pattison base expansion project (Phase 1) began with final design and replacement of existing underground fuel storage tanks.
 Intercity Transit has received State/Federal funding to support completion of the Intercity Transit base expansion and rehabilitation project and continues to seek funding for the remaining phases.
 Construction of the project's frontage and a new traffic signal began in 2019, and a GCCM contractor was selected and full design work was completed in 2019.
 Work on the north portion of the base site began during fall of 2020.
-Construction of the north site and rehabilitation of the existing maintenance building and final site work is anticipated to continue through 2024.
+Construction of the north site is expected to be completed in late 2022 and rehabilitation of the existing maintenance building and final site work is anticipated to continue through 2024 on the south part of the site.

-Section 3: Service Description, 2019
+Section 3: Service Description, 2020

-During 2019, Intercity Transit provided a variety of transportation services benefiting the residents and visitors of Thurston County (See Appendix B for service area map):
+During 2020, Intercity Transit provided a variety of transportation services benefiting the residents and visitors of Thurston County (See Appendix B for service area map):

-Fixed Route Service
+Fixed-Route Service

-A significant restructuring of service - primarily on weekends and the beginning/end of the service day - occurred in March, September, and November 2019; this increased the total number of routes from 21 to 22.
-Hours of service on weekdays were generally 4:30 a.m. to 12:25 a.m. (next day); Saturdays, generally 7:15 a.m. to 12:25 a.m. (next day); and Sundays between 7:15 a.m. to 12:25 a.m. (next day); no service was provided on three national holidays (New Year's Day, Thanksgiving, and Christmas).
+As part of its March 2020 service change, Intercity Transit launched Rt.
+65, which provides service between the Lacey Transit Center and the fast-growing Hawks Prairie area.
+In response to the COVID-19 pandemic, however, Intercity Transit significantly decreased its systemwide fixed-route bus service over the ensuing months; this decreased the number of routes from 22 to 18.
+The transit agency plans on reinstituting those routes and restoring service to pre-pandemic levels, as operational resources allow and social-distancing guidelines advise.
+Typically, hours of service on weekdays are generally 4:30 a.m. to 12:25 a.m. (next day); Saturdays, generally 7:15 a.m. to 12:25 a.m. (next day); no service is provided on three national holidays (New Year's Day, Thanksgiving, and Christmas).